Thant-Sin-Win/my-projects/Cyber-Security-Projects/Cloud_SIEM_SOAR_Honeypot_Lab/README.md

 -   Dynamic creation of inbound deny rule for TCP 3389
 -   Verification of playbook execution
 -   Confirmation of deny rule creation in NSG

-In Progress:

 -   Blocking of subsequent RDP attempts from attacker IP

 Not Implemented:

--   Detection of successful login after multiple failed attempts
--   Workbook-based geo-visualisation of attacker IPs
+-   Workbook-based geo-visualisation of attacker IPs (Configuration attempt unsuccessful due to mapping limitations)

 ------------------------------------------------------------------------